 Lung Cancer: According to the American Cancer Society , lung cancer is the leading cancer across demographics.
 Smoking is the predominant cause of lung cancer.
 It is responsible for 80% of cases, with the rest attributed to secondhand smoke or genetic predisposition.

-COPD – Chronic Obstructive Pulmonary Disease : The term COPD encompasses group of diseases which result in airflow blockage and breathing-related issues.
-The two most common forms of COPD are bronchitis and emphysema.
+COPD – Chronic Obstructive Pulmonary Disease : The term COPD encompasses group of diseases which result in airflow blockage and breathing-related issues, such as bronchitis and emphysema.
 Most people diagnosed with COPD have both conditions, however, they vary in severity based on the individual.

 Indoor Air Pollutants